Skip to main content

 A plethora of options is making multimodality in transportation a daily reality for many.
 For example, a shopper might pick up an e-scooter waiting on a street corner to drive to a shopping destination, drop it off at the entrance, and then hop on a bus to return home.
 This new ecosystem of multimodal transportation is helping people easily get from point A to point B, especially in urban, high-density areas ― unencumbered by the responsibility of vehicle ownership or operation.

 In addition to new business models, transportation technology itself is rapidly evolving.
 A wide range of innovations are being integrated into existing transportation options.
 The goal is to improve everything from predictive maintenance to automated braking to passenger comfort by connecting vehicles to advanced technologies through the cloud.
 One emerging technology that could be a game changer for multimodal transportation is the autonomous vehicle (AV).
-The successful integration of multiple supporting technologies will be essential to the success of AVs as they are incorporated into various transportation systems.
+The successful integration of multiple supporting technologies will be essential to the success of autonomous vehicles as they are incorporated into various transportation systems.
 More importantly, just like with prior transportation innovations, the defining factor for the success of these technologies will be public trust.

 Another major concern for consumers is safety.
 Connected vehicles hold great promise for reducing the number of traffic accidents related to human error.
 But we’re not yet at the point where people feel assured that riding in an AV is safer than having control over that vehicle themselves, or with another human at the helm.
 This is a crucial hurdle to overcome.